 Our understanding of genetics is expanding rapidly.
-It’s an exciting field, and new advances in technology have greatly improved our understanding of the role of inheritance in health and disease, and our ability to test for genetic and chromosomal conditions.
+It’s an exciting field.
+New advances in technology have greatly improved our understanding of the role of inheritance in health and disease, and our ability to test for genetic and chromosomal conditions.

 Genetic services currently available in Victoria include:

-- If an individual in your family is diagnosed with a genetic condition, you may be offered predictive testing, to find out whether you are likely to develop this condition later in life.
+- predictive testing – if an individual in your family is diagnosed with a genetic condition, you may be offered predictive testing, to find out whether you are likely to develop this condition later in life

-- Risk assessment of relatives who may carry or be at risk of a genetic condition.
+- risk assessment – of relatives who may carry or be at risk of a genetic condition.
 In some cases, families may carry genetic changes that can increase their risk of cancer.
-Family cancer clinics can help assess your individual risk and the utility of genetic testing.
+Family cancer clinics can help assess your individual risk and whether genetic testing may be useful

-- Genetic counsellors can help you navigate through the process and your future healthcare planning.
-And of course, there’s also your GP or healthcare team that can support you with advice and help plan for the future.
+- genetic counselling – can help you navigate through the process and your future healthcare planning.
+Your GP or healthcare team can also support you with advice and help you plan for the future

-- information and counselling for people considering pre-implantation genetic diagnosis
+- provide information and counselling for people having IVF who are considering pre-implantation genetic diagnosis

-- general information for individuals, health professionals and the community about genetic disorders and birth defects.
+- provide general information for individuals, health professionals and the community about genetic conditions and birth anomalies.